Echo-Stream/terraform-aws-control/README.md

 ## Control Terraform
-Terraform Module for Echo Stream Control Resources
+Terraform Module for Echo Stream Control Resources.

-### Important Note
-- Domain name and ACM certificate covering the domain Inputs are needed.
-These resources are created by Pre control TF.
-- This module is supported in all US Regions except `US-WEST-1` region
-- Verifying an email address provided to SES service is manual.
-User needs to verify a link that is sent by AWS SES to the provided email.
-- DKIM is not enabled.
+It creates all control structure of echostream environment aws resources.

 ### Inputs